ComputeCanada/molmodsim-vmd-visualization/_episodes/01-starting_VMD.md

 ---
-title: "Using VMD on Compute Canada Systems"
+title: "Using VMD on Digital Research Alliance of Canada systems"
 teaching: 10
 exercises: 0
 questions: